team4909/bionics-docs/content/guides/laser-cutter-intro/_index.md

 1. Open the **SVG** file with Inkscape.

-1. Use the **Fill and Stroke...**(Shift-Ctrl-F) dialog to change the width of any lines that need to be cut.
+1. Use the **Fill and Stroke...**(Shift-Ctrl-F) dialog to change the width of any lines that need to be cut to .001 inches.
+Make sure units are **inches** not mm.

 2. The **Objects...** menu can be of use to see how the parts of your drawing are grouped.

 3. **Leave space around your part**, cutting to the edge of the stock is not recommended.
-If the stock isn't perfectly in the machine your part will have a misshapen edge.
+If the stock isn't aligned perfectly in the machine your part will have a misshapen edge.

-4. Save your file for printing on the laser by making it a PDF. {{< expand "Explain..." >}}We have found that the laser requires a program which outputs proper postscript to accurately make the distinction between vector and raster.
+4. Save your file for printing on the laser by making it a PDF. `File > Save As > PDF` {{< expand "Explain..." >}}We have found that the laser requires a program which outputs proper postscript to accurately make the distinction between vector and raster.
 Printing from Inkscape does not seem to work.
 However Adobe products such as Acrobat Reader and Illustrator work well. {{< /expand >}}

 {{% notice danger %}}
 The following steps assume you are on a computer connected to the laser